 If a driver-based model is implemented in a good system properly, then organizations can have incredible results—including an agile and flexible decision-making process.
 But don’t forget the people.
 FP&A business partnering and a good communication flow are essential for those results.
 The right talent is increasingly hard to find.
 We need people to crunch incredible amounts of data, yet with the ability to communicate with decision makers.

 Eventually, companies should be able to predict in real time in order to react to current changes.
 Leading organizations are already moving towards this.
 They’re utilizing best practices and trends for their analytics, as well as their forecasting and decision-making processes.

 A couple of weeks ago I joined the meeting of the Amsterdam FP&A Board where we discussed the subject of the FP&A analytical transformation.
 In the course of the meeting the participants mentioned their current main concerns, some of which such as Data ownership, Data quality, and Business Glossary (‘Speaking the same language’).
 This surprised me.
 Why?
 Because these topics are ‘hot’ topics of Data Management (DM) with no common vision on the subject.

-As a result I decided to write several articles on these topics for FP&A professionals.
+As a result, I decided to write several articles on these topics for FP&A professionals.
 The main purpose is to share some knowledge and practical experience and to start a discussion about these subjects.

-In this article I would like to talk about the following questions: How to recognize a Data owner? and What the Data owner is accountable for?
+In this article, I would like to talk about the following questions: How to recognize a Data owner? and What the Data owner is accountable for?

-I was deeply touched when some of participants said they considered FP&A to be the owner of all data that comes to the department.
+I was deeply touched when some of the participants said they considered FP&A to be the owner of all data that comes to the department.
 The arguments were: ‘FP&A makes reports’, ‘Nobody else wants to take responsibility’.
 I wonder how many of you also share this vision?